v81d/wattage/README.md

 2. Create a feature branch (`git checkout -b feature/my-feature`).
 3. Commit your changes (`git commit -m "Add new feature"`).
 4. Push the branch (`git push origin feature/my-feature`).
-5. Open a Pull Request.
+5. Open a Pull Request with `contrib` as the base branch.

 ## License